elmermj/new_dcdg/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
+## Info

+This is a Dart Code Diagram Generator.
+This library's main purpose is to autoamtically generate UML diagram from your Flutter/Dart source code.

 ## How To Use

 Run this line on your terminal